gunesevitan/cs/[Course] Python for Everybody - University of Michigan/Course 2 - Python Data Structures/README.md

-#### This is the directory of quiz answers, assignments and related files from the course "Python Data Structures" by University of Michigan. ####
+#### This is the directory of quiz answers, assignments and related files from the course "Python Data Structures" by University of Michigan on Coursera. ####